3 Tips for Avoiding Auto Accident Insurance Scams

 Tip #2: Call a lawyer

 This is probably your best option for avoiding a scam.
 Say a driver has created an accident using the “brake slam,” where they pull in front of you then slam on their brakes causing an accident.
 First, do not admit fault.
-Call the police then call a Tampa car accident lawyer.
+Call the police then call a Bradenton car accident lawyer.
 You should remain calm and seek medical care right away.
 Do not speak with the other driver’s insurance company.
 Tell the police exactly what happened but do not make assumptions, guess, or speculate.
 If you are stunned, injured, or not feeling well, tell the police you can’t answer questions at the moment and you need to see a doctor first.
 Once you have been treated and had time to call your lawyer, you can always answer questions then.

 Tip #3: Never pay a driver directly